ayush52056/Interview-Prep/README.md

 Have a story, not just data, about something you accomplished.

 - Why do you want this job?
-- What's a tough problem you've solved?
+- What's a tough problem or real world problem you've solved?
 - Biggest challenges faced?
 - Best/worst designs seen?
 - Ideas for improving an existing product.